alexanderv21/k8s-mastery/getting-started.md

 ## Setting the application up

-Initialize `helm` with your cluster.
+Initialize `helm` with your cluster:

 ```
 $ helm init